catalyst/smokeping-targets-generator/README.md

     203.0.113.1=Host One
     203.0.113.2=Host Two

-Hosts may be specified at any point in the hierarchy.
+Hosts may be specified at any point in the hierarchy, and hierarchies may be arbitrarily deep (e.g. `Level 1:Level 2:Level 3`).

 This will produce a targets file like: